MiGs for Ukraine: Who will send them -- and how?

 The U.S. government threw Poland a hot potato with a request to send Soviet-made fighter jets — which Ukrainian pilots are trained to fly — to Ukraine.
 Poland threw it right back, saying it was prepared to hand over all 28 of its MiG-29 planes — but to NATO by flying them to the U.S. base in Ramstein, Germany.

 That plan took the U.S. off guard.
 By late Tuesday, the Pentagon rejected it as “untenable.”
 On Wednesday, Secretary of State Antony Blinken said that ultimately each country would have to decide for itself.
-In diplospeak: “Poland’s proposal shows there are complexities that the issue presents when it comes to providing security assistance,.”
+In diplospeak: “Poland’s proposal shows there are complexities that the issue presents when it comes to providing security assistance.”

 Will Ukraine get the planes?
-Vice President Kamala Harris was arriving in Warsaw late Wednesday, though the White House said she would not be dealing with the planes issue.
+Vice President Kamala Harris was arriving in Warsaw late Wednesday, though the White House said she would not be negotiating the planes issue.
 Blinken said the U.S. was consulting with Poland and other NATO allies.
 Pentagon chief Lloyd Austin and Joint Chiefs Chairman Gen. Mark Milley were also consulting with their Polish counterparts, the White House said.

 In the scenario Poland proposed, it would be up to the entire NATO alliance, which makes its decisions unanimously, to decide.

 Poland is already taking in more people fleeing the war in Ukraine than any other nation in the midst of the largest refugee crisis in decades.
-And it still fears neighboring Russia, despite protection from the NATO umbrella.

-Poland has suffered invasions and occupations by Russia for centuries, and still fears Russia despite being a member of NATO.
+It has suffered invasions and occupations by Russia for centuries, and still fears Russia despite being a member of NATO.
 It already had to contend with the Russian territory of Kaliningrad on its northeastern border and is uncomfortably aware of Russian troops across another border, with Belarus.

 In a visit Wednesday to Vienna, Polish Prime Minister Mateusz Morawiecki insisted that Poland is a not a party to the Ukraine war and that any decision on whether to send the fighter jets could not be one for Warsaw alone.